joergen7/cuneiform-doc/effi.rst

 Erlang Foreign Function Interface (effi)
 ========================================

-The Erlang foreign function interface (effi) is a way to run code in arbitrary foreign languages, e.g., Python or Octave from a native (Erlang) environment.
+The Erlang foreign function interface (Effi) is a way to run code in arbitrary foreign languages, e.g., Python or Octave from a native (Erlang) environment.

 Herein, the foreign code is executed in an environment that binds a defined set of input variables to values defined from the outside.
 After completion of the foreign code, a set of output variables is expected to be bound to values.